 SWOC analysis is now defined as a strategic planning method used to research external and internal factors which affect company success and growth.
 Firms use SWOC analysis to determine the strengths, weaknesses, opportunities, and challenges of their firm, products, and competition.

-“T” in SWOT changed to be “C”
+“T” in SWOT changed to be “C” for SWOC

 Because the term Threat is originated from military strategy, Using “C” as Challenge or Constrains is recommended to create more positive attitude.

 Challenge is replaced to represent an obstacle that can be achieved and using the motivation mind set to overcome your competitor’s PowerPoint/s .

 SWOT or, SWOC analysis still serving the same needs, However changing your team mindset while the strategic meeting would be very energetic to create more valuable results.

 Also find some guidelines for your next SOWT/C analysis.

 A realistic recognition of the weaknesses and challenges that exist for your effort is the first step to countering them with a robust and creative set of strengths and opportunities.
 A SWOC analysis identifies your strengths, weaknesses, opportunities and challenges to assist you in making strategic plans and decisions.